2010–11 UEFA Champions League

 The 2010–11 UEFA Champions League was the 56th season of Europe's premier club football tournament organised by UEFA, and the 19th under the UEFA Champions League format.
 The final was held at Wembley Stadium in London on 28 May 2011, where Barcelona defeated Manchester United 3–1.

 Internazionale were the defending champions, but were eliminated by Schalke 04 in the quarter-finals.
 As winners, Barcelona earned berths in the 2011 UEFA Super Cup and the 2011 FIFA Club World Cup.

 Association team allocation

-A total of 76 teams participated in the 2010–11 Champions League, from 52 UEFA associations (Liechtenstein organises no domestic league competition).
+A total of 76 teams participated in the 2010–11 Champions League, from 52 UEFA associations (Liechtenstein organised no domestic league competition).
 Associations were allocated places according to their 2009 UEFA country coefficient, which took into account their performance in European competitions from 2004–05 to 2008–09.

 Below is the qualification scheme for the 2010–11 UEFA Champions League: